-After a heavy winter like the one we just weathered, one of the best things you can do for your grass is to give it a good raking.
+After a heavy winter, one of the best things you can do for your grass is to give it a good raking.
 This will allow it to breathe and make it easier for it to wake from its dormancy in the springtime.
 Below are photos of what it looked like before raking and after 15-20 seconds of raking.

 Recovering from snow mold damage